shikhu51197/shikhu51197/README.md

 ---
-⚡Hobbies and interests :
+<h3>⚡Hobbies and interests :</h3>

----
+--

-Always intrested in Coding & new learning 💫.
+1. Always intrested in Coding & new learnings 💫.

-love to listen Music🎧.
+2. love to listen Music🎧.

-Bealive in interating with new people🫱🫲& learn from their experience .
+3. Bealive in interating with new people🫱🫲& try to learn from their experience .

 ---